Habitude*

 If The Shire

 or Jersey Shore are anything to go off, we have a generation of kids who feel life is only to be appreciated if you have lots of Dad's money, can buy new boobs, inflate your lips, be famous for doing nothing, and the world owes you everything now.
 Where's the gratitude in that?
 We need to encourage them to aspire to something better.
-To see the gratitude in the world in which they already live so they can actually do something a little lot more meaningful with their lives.
+To see the gratitude in the world in which they already live so they can actually do something a In 2007

 So besides the bracelet,